NHMDenmark/DaSSCo-Integration/Documentation/Metadata_field_descriptions/asset_created_by.md

 None

 **Why do we have this field:**
-Because it tells us something important
+It tells where the asset originated from.

 **Populated by whom and when:**
 Upon event